 When NRF is used for the CHF selection, and the PDU session charging method indicates "offline only" for the PDU session, CHF instance(s) supporting CHF "offline only" service instances may be selected.

+When CHF to CHF interaction is required, the CHF select CHF is specified in Annex X in TS 32.240 [1].